TheRobBrennan/grandstack-seed/README.md

 ## Seed project set-up

+For reference, I've created a sample `server/.env.sample` file that you can copy to `server/.env` and tweak as necessary.

 1. Create `.env` file in your `./server` directory with the following env variables:

  `NEO4J_URI= *example: bolt://localhost:8687*` (this can be a local instance of neo4j or a neo4j sandbox URI)